-July, 2017: Traditional OST uses tightly controlled flash to illuminate a scene piece by piece.
+July, 2017: Static CCGs uses tightly controlled flash to illuminate a scene piece by piece.

-November, 2018: MLI (Multi Location Imaging) is an OST in which one imprints separate scenes from different locations on the camera sensor.
+MLI is a CCG in which one imprints scenes from different locations on the camera sensor.
 One common use for this technique is to place people/objects in impossible locations.